Why we wrote this guide

 - Click here for more detailed information on the registration process

 - Click here to register a work through the USCO’s online registration portal

 For most works created after January 1st, 1978, the duration of copyright is the life of the last living author plus 70 years (copyrights are posthumously inherited by descendants or other rights claimants).* After this span of time, however long it may be, the composition enters the public domain-- making it free to use by anyone without obtaining a license or paying royalties.
 For example, anyone is completely free to use the compositional elements of “Yankee Doodle” in any way one pleases.
 Even if two artists release their new recordings of the song, they cannot sue each other because the composition has already entered the public domain.
 Currently, any composition proven to be written before 1923 is in the American public domain.
-Nothing else will be added to the public domain until the first day of 2019, per the Sonny Bono Act of 1998.
-Below is a link to a pretty sizable list of American folk tunes that are in the public domain, and free to use:
+Per the Sonny Bono Act of 1998, a new group of intellectual properties entered the public domain on January 1, 2019, and will continue annually until 2073.
+To access a free database of American folk tunes in the public domain, click here.

 Songs are often created by more than one composer and thus copyright ownership can be split between multiple people or business entities.
 One may own the copyrights to just a song’s lyrics, or just a song’s melody.
 One could also own half the lyrics and none of the melody.
 It all depends on how the composers agree to split up ownership.
 In the absence of a written agreement, ownership is split evenly between each contributing composer.

 In some genres, it is common for songwriting credits to include individuals that played no role in the writing process.
 For instance, a record producer may negotiate a share of songwriting ownership, even though that producer may not have technically “written” the song.
 Other times, an acclaimed recording artist may negotiate songwriting ownership in exchange for recording the song, if it is likely to be a hit solely by virtue of that artist recording it.